Alexthurner15/web-dev-homework/README.md

 # Alexander Thurner's web-dev-homework Repo

-This is for all my web-dev homework.

-I am a new web designer at The University of Montana.
+I am a University Montana Student pursuing a Bachelor of Arts degree in Economics, and a minor in Psychology.